 Injuries, trades give Celtics-Hawks whole new look

 The Boston Celtics didn't make any moves before Thursday afternoon's trade deadline, but they still might have a different look to them as they host the Atlanta Hawks on Friday.
 The Celtics, winners of five straight and eight of nine, enter the contest with four of their five starters on the injury report.
-Point guard Kemba Walker (left knee soreness) and forwards Jaylen Brown (right ankle sprain) and Gordon Hayward (sore left foot) are questionable, while center Daniel Theis (right ankle sprain) remains out.
-Key reserves Marcus Smart (right quad contusion) and Brad Wanamaker (left ankle sprain) are each probable.
+Forwards Jaylen Brown (right ankle sprain) and Gordon Hayward (sore left foot) have been ruled out for the game, as have centers Daniel Theis (right ankle sprain) and Robert Williams (hip).
+Point guard Kemba Walker (left knee soreness) and guard Marcus Smart (right quad contusion) are available.

-The Hawks, meanwhile, have been among the more active teams in the NBA this week, acquiring centers Clint Capela and Dewayne Dedmon in separate deals and adding guard Derrick Walton Jr. and forward Skal Labissiere from the Los Angeles Clippers and Portland Trail Blazers, respectively.
-Atlanta also has a handful of players on its injury report; guards Trae Young (ankle contusion), Jeff Teague (knee pain) and Kevin Huerter (abductor pain) are all probable, forward De'Andre Hunter (ankle sprain) is questionable and forward Bruno Fernando (calf strain) and guard Cam Reddish (concussion) are doubtful.
+The Hawks, meanwhile, have been among the more active teams in the NBA this week, acquiring centers Clint Capela and Dewayne Dedmon in separate deals and adding forward Skal Labissiere from the Portland Trail Blazers.
+Atlanta also has a handful of players on its injury report.
+Guards Trae Young (ankle contusion), Jeff Teague (knee pain) and Kevin Huerter (adductor pain) are all probable, forward De'Andre Hunter (ankle sprain) is questionable and forward Bruno Fernando (calf strain) and guard Cam Reddish (concussion) are doubtful.
 All things considered, both teams might fail to recognize each other despite facing off in Atlanta on Monday.
 Boston won that game 123-115 and will look to finish off a season series sweep Friday.

 "Definitely a crazier night, at least day, when you look at our entire roster and what's happened in the last 24 hours," Collins said.